 Looking to please the parents with a traditionally styled wedding, but want your own flourishes?
 The best way to update a classic is by personalizing it!
 If your ceremony is religious, have the caterer be unconventional, like a taco truck, or an ice cream bar.
 Add new materials to freshen up the traditional space, or be more colorful than traditionally “allowed,” and just like that you’ll find a wonderful marriage of old and new for your wedding day.

 You and your spouse are certainly alike in many ways, but by no means are you the same exact person.
 Your rings should reflect your own styles.
 After all, this ring will be on your finger forever.
-It’s okay to have one silver and one gold, or one thicker and one slight; yours can classic and his can be modern.
+It’s okay to have one silver and one gold, or one thicker and one thinner; one can be classic and the other can be modern.
 Having individualized wedding bands is completely acceptable.
 They can be made from different materials or crafted in different styles but you can customize them to coordinate with one another too.
 The wedding date, initials or even alluding to how you first met, are all great ways to be unique and still unified.

 Gone are the days when you and your fiancé must register at one major department store like a Macy’s, Target, or Bed, Bath, & Beyond.
 In fact, today, you can register at all three of those stores; which, in and of itself, is pretty neat.
 What’s cooler about the new way couples are doing registries is that you don’t have to register at a store at all if you don’t want to.
 You can register for anything, from anywhere, thanks to some new online companies: From honeymoon travel accommodations, and dinner reservations to skiing equipment, and good old fashioned cashola.
 Sometimes couples don’t need cookware, or they just want to go on an amazing honeymoon but opted to also throw an amazing (and amazingly expensive) wedding.
 Now your guests can buy you drinks at the tiki bar, or a brand new television for the man-cave.
 Newlyweds are no longer obligated to ask for the standard bed linens, blenders, and china they’ll never use.
 Trendy clothing stores, outdoor equipment suppliers, home improvement stores, and resorts are all available to register at now.
 The sky’s the limit, so don’t feel required to register for a slow cooker and new flatware if you don’t want (or need) those things.
 Register for stuff you actually want!